rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 ### Organizing Devices Into Groups

-The best way to set up alerts is to first organize your devices into some logical arangement.
+The best way to set up alerts is to first organize your devices into some logical order.
 Currently, we have a workstation and a server in devices.
 While we may not normally wish to organize the two together, we will for this example.
 Keep in mind that our example is also redundant, as there is an "All Devices" group that would work for this as well.
 To set up a device group:

 1. Go to the dashboard
 2. Let your mouse hover over "Devices"